pycontribs/pyrax/docs/context_objects.md

     client = ctx.get_client({service}, {region})

-For example, if you want a client to interact with your servers in the ORD region of Rackspace, you would call:
+For example, if you want a client to interact with your servers in the ORD region of Rackspace, you call:

     srvr_ord = ctx.get_client("compute", "ORD")
     servers = srvr_ord.list()

-The following two statements would behave identically, as pyrax will map the code names to the actual service names:
+The following two statements behave identically, as pyrax maps the code names to the actual service names:

     srvr_ord = ctx.get_client("nova", "ORD")
     srvr_ord = ctx.get_client("cloudservers", "ORD")